 Use mosquito netting to cover cribs, strollers, and baby carriers

-In children older than 2 months, do not apply repellent onto a child's mouth, eyes,
+In children older than 2 months, don't apply repellent onto a child's mouth, eyes,

 hands, or to broken or irritated skin

-On children younger than 3 years old, do not use products that contain oil of lemon
+On children younger than 3 years old, don't use products that contain oil of lemon

 eucalyptus or para-mentane-diol